molgenis/molgenis-imputation/README.md

 ## Setup
 Latest release of MOLGENIS-impute is v0.8: <a href="https://github.com/molgenis/molgenis-imputation/archive/v0.8.tar.gz">MOLGENIS-impute.v0.8.tar.gz</a>, <a href="https://github.com/molgenis/molgenis-imputation/archive/v0.8.zip">MOLGENIS-impute.v0.8.zip</a>

+For the .tar.gz file, uncompress it with: ```tar zxvf < FILENAME > ```.
+For the .zip file, uncompress it with: ```unzip < FILENAME > ```.

 Initially, run the following to download all necessary tools for imputation:
 ```
 python molgenis-impute.py --dl_tools
 ```

+By default the files will be installed in the current location.
+To change this use the ```--installation_dir < DIR >``` option.

-Then download a reference panel of your choice.
+The next step is to download a reference panel of your choice.
 To list all available reference panels either for direct use or for downloading, run:
 ```
 python molgenis-impute.py --list
 ```

-To download a reference panel, run (you can skip this step if you only want to use the pre-installed reference panel named "test_reference"):
+To download a reference panel, run: (you can skip this step if you only want to use the pre-installed testing reference panel named "test_reference")
 ```
 python molgenis-impute.py --dl_reference < NAME >
 ```

 where < NAME > is the name of the reference panel as provided by the --list option.

+this will install the reference name to the default location: ```molgenis_imputation/resources/imputationReference```

 Example:
 ```